mpysys/portfolio-personal/README.md

 **Navbar Bug** - A bug was detected early on with the Navigation bar.
 In implementing a responsive navigation system, Bootstrap was used but there was bug that would not allow the navbar to be recolored or to convert into a hamburger menu when on smaller screens.
 After doing various research on google, I found [Stack Overflow](https://stackoverflow.com/questions/21956741/mobile-bootstrap-navbar-not-working "Link to Stack Overflow solution") with a similar problem where they weren't able to collapse the menu.
 It was from here that the developer was able to troubleshoot the issue

 **About me image responsiveness** - A bug was detected when checking responsiveness the about me image and the text where the text would overlap onto the image.
-In order to stop this,
+Especially with the various amounts of screen sizes available nowadays.
+In order to stop this, I started using more containers with values of "inheritence", enabling me to let width and height be dictated by the outer containers as screens get resized.

 **Skills** - Two issues in regards to building the skills sections as I wanted to do this on my own, without using Bootstrap:
 1. First issue was in regards to making each bar sit on it's own row as I was faced with them overlapping and unable to separate them through the box method.
 The solution came to me when I realized that the CSS was not unique to each container.
 When I then created unique classes/ID's for each part of the container, I was able to space each bar out as I wanted.